K-ANT0/K-ANT0/README.md

-i dont have a bff
+i dont have a bff-I mean, I'm not really ready to have a best friend because it would make me a worse person. (sorry)